HTTP API

 reset_url

-(string, required): The base URL for the password reset link that will be emailed to the user.
+(string, required): The base URL for the password reset page (used for the Link method).
 Thereset_token

 will be appended as a query parameter.
 This URL must be an allowed redirect URI in the server configuration. -